 We are excited to have you attend JSerra Catholic High School!
 Below you will find such information as laptop options, placement reviews for Math and Science, and freshman course offerings to help you prepare for the upcoming school year.
 Please check back often as this page is updated regularly.
 If you have any questions or concerns, please contact Admissions at firstname.lastname@example.org.

-- Tablet mode (i.e. screen folds or separates to allow laptop to be used as a tablet)
+- Tablet mode — Screen folds or separates from keyboard to allow the laptops to be used as a tablet

 - Touch screen with digitizer pen

 - 128 GB hard drive (solid state or m.2 drive recommended)

 Here are 4 examples of laptops that fit our criteria: